-If Harold's strategy was to evict the Normans by an attack or siege, he had no reason not to delegate the task brother Gyrth.
-The fact that he went in person suggests he intended to meet William, either to negotiate his return to Normandy or hoping to ambush him.
-The intended meeting is corroborated by ASC-D which says: "com him togenes æt þære haran apuldran". 'togenes', the root of the modern word 'together', typically means 'to meet', so it is saying: 'Harold went to meet him [William] at haran apuldran'.
-Early translations, such as those by Ingram, Thorpe, and Swanton agree.
-However, more recent translations have muddied the waters.
-Garmonsway translates this phrase as 'came to oppose him',

-Whitelock has 'came against him', both implying that Harold went to attack William.
-They are probably wrong.
+This is corroborated by ASC-D which says: "com him togenes æt þære haran apuldran". 'togenes', the root of the modern word 'together', nearly always means 'to meet', so it is saying: 'Harold went to meet him [William] at haran apuldran'.
+Older translations, by Ingram, Thorpe, and Swanton agree.
+Unfortunately, more recent translations have muddied the waters.
+Garmonsway translates this phrase as 'came to oppose him', Whitelock has 'came against him', both implying that Harold went to attack William.
+They are almost certainly wrong.
 The Old English word for 'against' and 'oppose' is 'ongean'.
 The very next sentence says "Wyllelm him com ongean", 'William came against him', using 'ongean'.
 If Harold went to attack William, it too would surely have used the word 'ongean'.
-It seems likely that modern translators have been duped into an obscure translation of togenes to avoid contradicting the orthodox engagement narrative.
+We suspect that modern translators have been duped into a weird translation of togenes to match the orthodox engagement narrative.